sharedvolume/nfs-server-controller/README.md

 ### Contributing

 We welcome contributions!
-Please see our [Contributing Guidelines](CONTRIBUTING.md) for details.
+Please see our [Contributing Guidelines](CONTRIBUTING.md) for details on:

+- Code of conduct
+- Development setup
+- Pull request process
+- Testing requirements

+For detailed development information, including how this project was built with Kubebuilder, see our [Development Guide](docs/development.md).

 1. Fork the repository
 2. Create a feature branch